sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

                       has been inserted and sfp 11 has been removed.

 ##### 1.3.2.3 Xcvrd wrapper for calling transceiver change event API #####
-Xcvrd using a wrapper to call one of the above two APIs depends on the implementation status on a specific platform  to wait for the sfp plug in/out event, following example code showing how these APIs will be called:
+Xcvrd uses a wrapper to call one of the above two APIs depends on the implementation status on a specific platform  to wait for the sfp plug in/out event, following example code showing how these APIs will be called:

     def _wrapper_get_transceiver_change_event(timeout):
 	    if platform_chassis is not None: